 Therefore, it makes sense that avocado oil on a keto diet is also a good choice.

-Similar to extra-virgin olive oil, avocado oil is extremely high in monounsaturated fats and has an excellent nutritional profile.
+Similar to extra-virgin olive oil, avocado oil is extremely high in monounsaturated fats.
+It also has an excellent nutritional profile.

 And while the two oils are almost identical with their health benefits, avocado oil has one advantage with hits high smoke point, meaning it can be used to sauté, fry, sear, and roast.